 - managing webhooks, for example registering and unregistering

-- managing Bot Agents, for example creating and removing
+- managing Bots, for example creating and removing

 In the near future, it will allow for groups configuration.
 For now, refer to Configuration API v2 to manage groups properties.